 5. Why do you have to pay a tax for owning a TV?

 Yeah, I’m serious.
 If your home has a television set, you pay a tax.
+(Update: The TV tax has been abolished as of August 2022.)
 See how ridiculous this is?
 It’s like asking if your home has walls.
 TVs are ubiquitous these days so when the inspector comes around to verify if you have a TV or not (they have the right to verify if you do indeed have one or not if there’s any question), you should do what Tom did back in his old apartment (I’m serious).
 Keep the volets drawn (see how useful volets can be?) when it’s TV tax time so the inspector can’t see in from outside — and don’t answer the door if you don’t know who it is.
 He got away with not paying for a year!

 And it’s not chump change.
 How much is the tax, you ask?
 About 130 euros this year for metropolitan France!
-Jeezus.
+Oh, la vache!
 It’s called la redevance audiovisuelle and you pay the same fee regardless of how many TVs you own — just one tax per household per year.
 It apparently supports French public TV stations.
 What’s next, a toilet tax?
 Ssshh, don’t give ’em any ideas.

 6. Why isn’t banking free?

 The French pay for their bank accounts and debit cards and it’s not cheap.
 For great service, you ask?
-Not really.
-The banks have short hours, especially in small towns (open at 9, closed for 2 hours at lunch, and then close at 5pm in the evening) and aren’t super helpful anyway Tom’s card expired in May and it took them a month to send him a new one.
-Twice actually because they didn’t know what the new PIN was.
-A debit card is a necessity for daily life in France.
+Not always.
+The banks have shorter hours than I’m used to, especially in small towns (open at 9, closed for 2 hours at lunch, and then close at 5pm in the evening).

 7. Why are there no screens on windows?